rdhillbb/ozzss/README.md

 # Note:
 **We welcome comments be it good, bad, ugly, or flames as we do not claim to be know-it-alls.
-Changes to improve out python code is very much welcomed**
+Changes to improve our python code is very much welcomed**